-Core National Curriculum areas: English, Maths, Science and ICT
+Core National Curriculum areas: English, Maths and Science

 Modules in the core curriculum subjects (English, maths and science) develop your own subject knowledge and give you the confidence and competence to teach all aspects of the National Curriculum in these subjects at primary level.

-Broader curriculum subjects: Art, Design Technology, History, Geography, Expressive Arts, Physical Education and Religious Education
+Broader curriculum subjects: Art, Design Technology, Educational Technologies, History, Geography, Expressive Arts, Physical Education and Religious Education

 - design technology;